IPMUCD3/ipmucd3.github.io/a3n.md

 * Kavli Institute for Astronomy and Astrophysics (KIAA), Peking University
 * Kyoto Sangyo University
 * Kyoto University
-* LeCosPA -- the Leung Center for Cosmology and Particle Astrophysics, National Taiwan University
+* Leung Center for Cosmology and Particle Astrophysics (LeCosPA), National Taiwan University
 * Shanghai Jiaotong University
 * Tsinghua University
-* Program for Fugaku: JPMXP1020230406, University of Tsukuba (TBC)\
+* Program for Fugaku: JPMXP1020230406, University of Tsukuba

+(TBC)\
 * Kobayashi-Maskawa Institute for the Origin of Particles and the Universe (KMI), Nagoya University
 * Zhejiang University
-* ANU (TBC)
+* ANU

 ## Acknowledgement